Skip to main content

 Example

 In the following example, we run a solver asynchronously.
 We subscribe to the solution event to print the objective value of the solution and value of interval variable x.
-After a solution is found, we request the solver to stop.
+After the first solution is found, we request the solver to stop.
 We also subscribe to the summary event to print statistics about the solve.
-Finally, we wait for close event to be emitted to know when the solver has completed.

 import * as CP from '@scheduleopt/optalcp';